seedstack/samples/README.md

 # Samples meta-repository

-This meta-repository SeedStack samples as Git submodules.
+This meta-repository contains all SeedStack samples as Git submodules.
 They are intended to illustrate the various project types you can create with SeedStack and/or demonstrate specific features.

 # Usage